KavyaSrikatla/MRPTeam11/README.md

    - Skill acquisition progress
    - Course completion rates
    - Employment readiness metrics
+4. Use filters to drill into:
+   - Skill development by platform
+   - Selection of courses based on skill
+   - Selection of courses based on rating
+   - Selection of courses based on level
+   - Employability readiness scores

+Course completion rates
 4. Export reports using the **Export** option in Power BI.

 ### Sample Screenshot: